• Home

 • No-Bake Cookies — when you want chocolate cookies without turning on the oven

-Recipe adapted from The Baking Chocola Tess.
+Recipe modified from The Baking Chocola Tess.

 These cookies - m&m, chocolate chips, and pudding - I swear I'll never make them another way again - they're SO good!